anshium/anshium.github.io/cg_codebase.md

 The fact is that people use both notions.

-In particular, a vector named up **is not coming out of the head of the camera**.
+In particular, a vector named up **is not coming out of the head of the camera** in this codebase.
 In fact, it is a different vector named **u** that is doing that job.

 Up appears to be some random vector over here whose purpose is to tell what is up for the scene.
 Then accordingly, a new "up" vector called `u` is calculated.